 Jason received a scholarship to Cowley County Community College.
 As a freshman, Patty played 2B, OF and DH.
 That season the Tigers finished 54-9 and won the NJCAA World Series.
 His sophomore year, he was the starting shortstop and was named First Team All Jayhawk Conference.
 His career numbers at Cowley were a .404 batting average, 10 home runs, 20 stolen bases and 51 RBIs.

 From Cowley, Jason received a scholarship to Fort Hays State University.
 His junior year, Ft.
 Hays finished 54-12 and was runner-up at the NCAA Division II World Series and Jason was named to the All-Tournament Team at shortstop.
 Both years at FHSU, Patty was named First Team Rocky Mountain Athletic Conference shortstop and in 2001, he was named RMAC Co-Player of the Year.
 His senior year, he also received the Busch Gross Award for the top student athlete at FHSU and was named to the NCAA Division II All West Region Team.
 His career numbers at FHSU included a .356 average, 34 doubles, 33 home runs, 37 stolen bases and 113 RBIs.
 He currently ranks in the top 10 in career doubles, home runs, hit by pitch and assists.

 In the summers between college seasons, Jason played in numerous NBC World Series games for the El Dorado Broncos, Nevada Griffons and Derby Twins.
 After his professional career, Jason went on to coach at Circle High School for 5 years.
-Jason currently resides in Wichita with daughters Brennan and Isabel and son Jace.
+Jason continues to reside in El Dorado with wife Elizabeth, daughters Brennan and Isabel and son Jace.